tomuxmon/xml-mut/readme.md

 </KidsJoy>
 ```

-Ofcourse you can always match on direct node attributes.
+Of course, you can always match on direct node attributes.

 ```sql
 GET Candy/Sweet
 WHERE [@name] == "Lolipop"
 ```

-this will instead pick `<Sweet name="Lolipop">` node from the XML above.
-To see what kind of value selector are possible refer to [value selectors](#value-selectors) section.
+This will instead pick `<Sweet name="Lolipop">` node from the XML above.
+To see what kind of value selectors are possible refer to the [value selectors](#value-selectors) section.

 #### Mixing and matching

-You can include as many predicates as you need so where clause like below is valid.
+You can include as many predicates as you need so `where` clause like below is valid.

 ```sql
 WHERE [@name] == "Lolipop"